SovereignCloudStack/docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 1. Code testing
 2. Deployment tests using IaC

-If you want to, let's say, monitor something using zuul, that is possible but not the intended use case.
+If you want to, let's say, monitor something using Zuul, that is possible but not the intended use case.

 ## Where do I start?

-Right in your projects repository!
-The only prerequisite you need to fulfill, is that your repository you want zuul to work on is known by zuul.
-This is done by the zuuls tenant configuration.
-To update this configuration you need access to the zuul instance or ask an administrator for help.
+Right in your project's repository!
+The only prerequisite is that your repository you want Zuul to work on is known by Zuul.
+This is done by the Zuul's tenant configuration.
+To update this configuration you need access to the Zuul instance or ask an administrator for help.

-We consider that zuul knows about your repository so we can get started.
+We assume that Zuul knows about your repository so we can get started.
 There are three topics that you should know about.
 To get jobs running you need the "job" itself.
-Jobs run within "pipeline".
+Jobs run within a "pipeline".
 The third important thing is to provide a "project" definition.

-## Where to save the zuul relevant data?
+## Where to save the Zuul relevant data?

-Zuul will parse all branches of the untrusted repositories that zuul knows about.
+Zuul will parse all branches of the untrusted repositories that Zuul knows about.
 Your repository is most likely an untrusted one since only the configuration repositories should have the "trusted" state.
-So it doesn't matter whether you have just one branch containing zuul files or all branches.
+So it doesn't matter whether you have just one branch containing Zuul files or all branches.
 Zuul is looking for the following pathes on your repositories root.

 ```bash